 - 1. In working together as a team on recipes, applications and interviews/presentations, students and staff should adhere to health and safety guidelines.
 Consult with your local school district and health department for guidance. - 2.
 Students must be enrolled in a North Carolina school that participates in the National School Lunch Program. - 3.
-Student teams will develop a recipe for an entrée that can be served as part of a complete reimbursable school meal.
+Student teams will develop a recipe that can be served as part of a complete reimbursable school meal.
 Only one recipe can be submitted per team.
-Entrée recipes should be an original creation by the students.
+Recipes should be an original creation by the students.
 Team advisors can provide guidance.
 Recipes should be replicable by School Nutrition professionals and meet the nutrition and cost requirements for school meals.
 Input and approval should be received from the School Nutrition Program prior to recipe submission. - 4.
 Recipes should comply with USDA School Nutrition Program requirements.
-Teams should aim to meet the USDA Smart Snacks in Schools nutrition criteria for an entrée.
 Do not create recipes that use deep fat fryers.
 Dishes must not contain nuts or nut products.
 See below for additional information.
 The NCJCC Application includes a worksheet for nutrient analysis and calculation of cost per serving.
 In addition, FoodData Central, the USDA Food Buying Guide, and/or Recipe Analysis Workbook may be helpful in conducting nutrient analysis. - 5.
 Recipes must include at least 2 North Carolina grown products and 1 USDA Food.
 The items must be identified in the recipe.
 See below for a list of some North Carolina grown products.
 Use this list to determine eligible USDA Foods.
 USDA Foods and local items used as garnish do not count towards recipe requirements. - 6.
 Teams will receive scores on recipe development, safety and sanitation, execution/teamwork, and presentation. - 7.
 Teams are expected to follow appropriate food safety procedures.
 For information related to safe minimum cooking temperatures and preventing cross-contamination, visit www.foodsafety.gov.
 Raw milk, eggs, meat, poultry, or seafood may not be served for consumption. - 8.
 All student members of the finalist teams will receive certificates, medals based on the team score, and NCJCC chef's hats, coats, and aprons.
 The 1st, 2nd and 3rd place teams will receive plaques to display in their school.
 The 1st place team wins the honor of hosting the NCJCC trophy until the next cook-off. - 9.
-For the North Carolina Jr. Chef Competition, Sullivan University is offering the following scholarships: 1st place \$10,000 scholarship for each student team member, 2nd place \$6,000 scholarship for each student team member, and 3rd place \$3,000 scholarship for each student team member. - 10.
-The NCJCC first place team advances to the Southeast Jr. Chef Competition at Sullivan University in Kentucky.
-At this time, the 2023 Southeast Jr. Chef Competition is tentatively being planned to be in-person May 11-12.
-Teams will be notified as more information is available.
-For the Southeast Jr. Chef Competition winners, Sullivan University offers the following scholarships: 1st place \$10,000 scholarship for each student team member, 2nd place \$8,000 scholarship for each student team member. - 11.
+The NCJCC first place team advances to the Southeast Jr. Chef Competition at Nashville State Community College in Antioch, Tennessee.
+The 2024 Southeast Jr. Chef Competition is planned to be in-person May 9-10.
+Teams will be notified as more information is available. - 10.
+Sullivan University in Kentucky is offering scholarships to the student members of the top three teams at the state and regional level. - 11.
 The materials, equipment and ingredients needed for developing and preparing the recipe are the responsibility of the team/program/school.
 Ingredients will not be provided during the NCJCC.
 If sponsor funds are available, stipends may be provided to teams to defer expenses related to ingredients, as per the recipe cost analysis.
-In addition, financial support may be provided to the first place North Carolina team for travel to/from and participate in the Southeast Jr. Chef Competition if sponsor funds are available.

-12. If you have questions regarding the NCJCC, email Tracey Bates, tracey.bates@dpi.nc.gov, or Gwen Turner, gwen.turner@dpi.nc.gov.
+In addition, financial support may be provided to the first place North Carolina team for travel to/from and participate in the Southeast Jr. Chef Competition, if sponsor funds are available. - 12.
+If you have questions regarding the NCJCC, email Tracey Bates, tracey.bates@dpi.nc.gov, or Gwen Turner, gwen.turner@dpi.nc.gov.